maxwills/language-extensions/README.md

   case: [ 1 < 2 ] do: [ #two ];
   defaultCase: #three.
 self assert: res = #two.
+"cases expressions and do are evaluated one after the other until finding the matching case.
+The switch condition (receiver of the #switch method call) is evaluated on every case, until finding the matching one."
 ```

 ## Obsolete info (Ignore from this point and forth)